gocodebox/lifterlms/readme.txt

 We’re the favorite LMS plugin for WordPress developers, designers and IT pros who **build LMS websites and training portals** for clients, employers and themselves

 **Best for Starters**
-Do-it-yourself innovators love that LifterLMS helps them **create high value online courses, coaching or training based membership websites,** right on WordPress.
+Do-it-yourself innovators love that LifterLMS helps them easily **create high value online courses, coaching or training based membership websites,** right on WordPress.

 **Best for Switchers**
 Have you outgrown a hosted LMS platform or an incomplete WordPress LMS stack?
-Choose LifterLMS if you are looking for **more power, control and better support**.
+Choose LifterLMS if you are looking for **more power, control, and better support**.

 ### Meet The LifterLMS Team